bobbycomet/Griffin-Linux-Landing-Page/README.md

 **CPU Hub** — Simple CPU governor control: performance, balanced, or powersave.
 Grix will alert you if it detects you're gaming in the wrong mode, switches to the one you need, and you can switch to the mode you want any time with performance, powersave, balanced, and so on profiles.
 Kernel Autotune sets the performance layer, but this will override the power, so you choose your performance.

-**Auto-Gamemode** — Automatically activates when you launch Steam, Lutris, or Heroic.
-Triggers Sentry to intelligently throttle background tasks so games get the resources they need.
-This works with Process Sentry.
-Sentry will see you gaming, it slows down other processes, except for things like OBS and other curated software, so streamers still get performance in both, so you get all the performance, none of the "oops I throttled your stream."
-Planned to be a part of Grix for a start button if it fails silently.
+**Game Tune Hub** — What was formerly auto gamemode is no longer a silent script.
+Instead, this was evolved into Game Tune Hub.
+The difference?
+Instead of automatically detecting a game running and activating Gamemode, this will now use a GUI to back up your Steam executable, create wrappers that allow Steam to run with Gamemode without needing launch options like gamemoderun %command%.
+This goes for Gamescope and Mangohud as well.
+You can remove these in the GUI and restore the original steam with the backup file made.

+**WinBridge** — This was added to create an automated Bottles-like experience.
+However, this is much easier.
+Using profiles for Games, modded games, productivity, creative, and many more, this uses many Wine tools and Proton tools, gamemode, and mangohud to aid in building your workflow around the exe file.
+So, you just pick a profile, pick environment variables, a plugin system for advanced users, and it will handle the rest.
+Still in early development.

 **Sentry** — Smart resource manager using cgroups.
 Learns your usage habits over time for smoother multitasking.
 Fully customizable via `config.yaml` — every setting is reversible.
 Planned to be a part of Grix later for configuration, and a start button if the daemon fails.
 Sentry comes with Appify flags, so it never slows down your favorite apps, and comes with a config file, so you don't have to make one.
 Don't have the app?
 It skips that check.
-Config file is editable in Grix, and the daemon can be stopped or started in Grix.
+The config file is editable in Grix, and the daemon can be stopped or started in Grix.
 [View on GitHub](https://github.com/bobbycomet/Process-Sentry)

 **kernel-autotune** — Detects your hardware (desktop vs laptop, RAM, kernel type) and applies smart baseline tweaks: Zram/Zswap, BBR TCP, governors, and more.
 Fully reversible via config file.
 Planned to be a part of Grix later for configuring and to check if it is working, with a button to start it if it fails at boot.
 Creates a config file and state.json.
 They record your system locally for Grix to understand the state of your system, and update it when there is a change.
 You can also edit the config in Grix, and you can start and stop in Grix.
 This even updates when you use XKM to change kernels.
 [View on GitHub](https://github.com/bobbycomet/kernel-autotune-V2)